8/1/2024

 Matt Lucey

-A couple of things.
-Look, California is a funny place in that they often they often complain about gasoline prices being too high, but at the same time, it's a regulatory environment that constricts supply.
+A couple things.
+Look, California is a funny place in that They often complain about gasoline prices being too high, but at the same time, it's a regulatory environment that constricts supply.
 And so you have two conflicting issues there.
 And it is a very difficult regulatory environment to operate in.
-And is it possible that there could be more refinery closures into the future?
+And is it possible that there could be of more refinery closures into the future?
 I would say yes.
 Now, can California sustain itself simply on imports?
 They simply don't have the infrastructure in place to do it.
-And wishing that everyone is going to snap their finger and not travel by internal combustion engine or not want to fly in planes or not deliver goods and services throughout the state through trucks and other things is simply wishful thinking.
-The reality is PBF and the products we produce as well as the other refiners in the state and across the country, we fuel the quality of life, meaning we provide an energy product that is affordable, reliable, deliverable, and rateable, which are incredibly important components.
-And simply wishing it away goes against the economic cost and the impact of people's lives every day.
+And wishing that everyone is going to snap their finger and not travel by internal combustion engine or not want to fly in planes or not deliver goods and services throughout the state through trucks, and other things is simply wishful thinking.
+The reality is PBF and the products we produce, as well as the other refiners in the state and across the country, we fuel the quality of life, meaning we provide an energy product that is affordable, reliable, deliverable, and rateable, which are incredibly important components.
+And simply wishing it away goes against the economic cost and the impact to people's lives every day.
 So there is the sort of the wishful thinking and the reality of the world and as we exist and the quality of life we all enjoy.
-So in regards to just eliminating all the refineries and importing it, there's no way that the infrastructure could support such an endeavor and that would have dramatic impacts on people's lives in California.
+So in regards to just eliminating all refineries and importing, there's no way that the infrastructure could support such a such an endeavor, and that would have dramatic impacts on people's lives in California.

 speaker